-Husker Dialogues is designed to introduce first-year students to tools they can use to engage in meaningful conversations to help create an inclusive Husker community.
-View the FAQ.
+On September 10, 15, 16, and 17 at 7 p.m., incoming first-year students participated in Husker Dialogues, a diversity and inclusion event designed to introduce first-year students to tools they can use to engage in meaningful conversations to help create an inclusive Husker community.

 students agreed that learning about diversity and inclusion is important in their university experience.

 students felt more confident in discussing diversity and inclusion issues.

-Husker Dialogues Event Surveys, 2017
+Husker Dialogues Event Surveys, 2019

-I thought I was an open-minded person, but Husker Dialogues made me realize that I need to open my mind ever wider about my actions and thoughts towards others’ cultures and races.
+I thought I was an open-minded person, but Husker Dialogues made me realize that I need to open my mind even wider about my actions and thoughts towards others’ cultures and races.
 I, along with many students I spoke with, want to make UNL a safe environment… and it all starts by acting and making the first move.

 I just opened up about a lot of things that I’ve never really talked about out loud.
 It showed me how fun and liberating it can be to talk about diversity and embrace each others’ differences.
 Comments from participants of Husker Dialogues, 2019